grosser/matching_bundle/Readme.md

-Find a matching bundler version for a Gemfile and use it
+Find a matching bundler version for a Gemfile and use it.
+Any additional arguments are passed to bundle, so use it just like you would use bundle.

 Install
 =======